abhinav4848/Obsidian-Medicine/chicken pox.md

+---
+aliases:
+  - Chicken Pox
+  - chickenpox
+---
 Airborne spread.
 Spread also if contact with vesicles.
 **Infectivity**: -4 & +5 days of rash appearance.

 # Clinical Features
-Precede with cold-like symptoms and temperature
+- Precede with cold-like symptoms and temperature
-Begins with crops of red macules which then becomes raised then blister and crust.
+- Begins with crops of red macules which then becomes raised then blister and crust.
-Appear in circular crops.
+- Appear in circular crops.
 Spread from face to chest & back.
-Pruritic Rash.
+- Pruritic Rash.
 Scratches at night.
-Lasts 4-10 days.
+- Lasts 4-10 days.
 # Rx:
 Healthy child/adult: **Reassure**.
 Symptomatic management -> Chlorpheniramine/calamine lotion for itch.